Who are the best cheap players for a Gameweek 33 Bench Boost?

 Bart Verbruggen (£4.5m) – TOT (a), CHE (h)

-Helping Brighton and Hove Albion keep two clean sheets in their run of four wins in five, Verbruggen has found form in recent weeks.
+Helping Brighton and Hove Albion keep three clean sheets in their run of five wins in six, Verbruggen has found form in recent weeks.

-Since Gameweek 27, only Djorde Petrovic (£4.6m) and Mads Hermansen (£4.2m) have delivered more FPL points than the Dutchman’s 22.
+In the last six Gameweeks, no goalkeeper has delivered more FPL points than the Dutchman’s 31.
 He stands a good chance of adding to that from the two matches against out-of-sorts Tottenham Hotspur and inconsistent Chelsea.

 DEFENDERS (UP TO £4.5m)